samuelwbaird/atom/README.md

 Atom names and field names must start with any alphabetic character, and then a contiguous string of alphanumeric or underscore characters.
 Lines beginning with -- are treated as comments.
 All other use of special characters is reserved

+# TODO

+* test ES6 classes version
+* to/from JSON for ES6 classes
+* test ES6 object version
+* to/from JSON for ES6 objects
+* Lua output (single metatable version? or metatable per type)
+* CS with and without classes, learning towards a single class but enum for types?